I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Imaginary Musical Instruments

 An artist and musician, Gerard Hoffnung created a collection of fanciful musical instruments.
-In The Hoffnung Companion to Music (1959) he presents a collection of whimsical cartoons of melodic gear.
+In The Hoffnung Companion to Music (1959) he presented a collection of whimsical cartoons of melodic gear.

 A tuba player with a beaming smile is shown opening a tap on the side of his instrument to fill his mug with beer; it's entitled “Allegro con spirito.”